GraczBezNicku/TemporaryGroupAssignment/README.md

 A very simple plugin that lets you assign groups temporarly to players!
 # Permissions
 tga.settempgroup - needed to temporarly assign a group to someone
+# Example usage
+`settempgroup 76561198315366910 moderator owner 10d`
+This means that I will get the moderator rank for 10 days, and then it will automatically go back to owner.
 # Default Config
 ```
 temporary_gruop_assignment: